yacko1975/jquery-idleTimeout/README.md

 * If 'Stay Logged In' button on warning dialog is clicked, warning dialogs on all other windows and tabs will disappear too.
 * If 'Log Out Now' button on warning dialog is clicked, all other windows and tabs will log out too.

+### System requirements

+The following dependency is required: https://github.com/marcuswestin/store.js - version 1.3.4+

+Additionally, JQuery version 1.7+ and JQuery UI are required.

+Note: This is a fork from the https://github.com/josebalius/jquery-idleTimeout project.

 ### Tested in These Browsers

 * Mozilla Firefox v22.0
 * Internet Explorer v8

-In beta-testing.
 Interested in feedback & testing on multiple browsers.
-Use jquery-idleTimeout-for-testing.js with Firefox with Firebug add-on for debugging.
+Use jquery-idleTimeout-for-testing.js with Firefox with Firebug add-on or similar for debugging.

 ## How to use

-Open jquery-idleTimeout.js and configure the 'Configuration Variables' for your system or configure at run-time.
+You must configure the 'redirectUrl' to redirect to a page within your website.

+Use the script with the other defaults or edit the other configuration options at top of jquery-idleTimeout.js script.
+Or configure the options when you call the idleTimeout function at run-time.

 ### Run with defaults